 All information you provide to us is stored on secure servers managed by us or on our behalf by our third-party partners.
 Along with the development of technology, we implement new solutions, economically justified, appropriate to the emerging requirements and threats.

-We will store your personal data until your withdrawn your contest.
+We will store your personal data until your consent is withdrawn.

 After removal of your data, we will only retain the following information: name, email address, contact history and information about consents (we will store this data for a period of 3 years for the purpose of handling complaints and claims related to our activities).

 You have the right to obtain information from us whether we process your personal data, and if so, you have the right to:

 a) get access to your personal data;